Vishnuvarthanaadhi/Optimizing_WorkForce_Allocation_WareHouse/README.md

 Install the required dependencies:  pip install pandas openpyxl
 ## Usage
 Prepare your input data in an Excel file with the required format.
-The input file should contain shipment data and operational details.
+The input file should contain Required Date and timing range.[Download Input Sheet](path/to/input_sheet.xlsx)
 Update the input_file_path variable in the main() function of workforce.py with the path to your input Excel file.
-Update the output_file_path variable in the main() function with the desired path for the output Excel file.
+Update the output_file_path variable in the main() function with the desired path for the output Excel file.[Download Output Sheet](path/to/output_sheet.xlsx)

 Run the script:python workforce.py